A Comparison of Categories of Nori Motivic Sheaves

-up to monoidal natural isomorphism. \end{thm} This was essentially proved by Nori, using his own construction of $\MNori(k)$.
+This was essentially proved by Nori, using his own construction of $\MNori(k)$.
 The fact that Nori's category coincides with the universal abelian factorization of the homological functor $H^0 \circ \Bti_k^*$ (as in Ivorra--Morel's definition) is a consequence of this result.

 Let $\Ocal(\GmotNo(k))$ denote the Hopf algebra of regular functions on the pro-algebraic group $\GmotNo(k)$.
 By construction, Nori's realization functor extends canonically to a tensor-triangulated functor